 There are two types of Junior ISA:

-A Cash JISA works like a normal savings account, however, you pay no tax on any interest you earn.
+A Junior Cash ISA works like a normal savings account, however, you pay no tax on any interest you earn.
 Like the savings account mentioned above, you can get fixed and regular savings rates of interest.

-A Stocks and Shares JISA allows you to invest your child’s money in stocks, bonds, funds etc. While stocks and shares are seen as a riskier investment, over time they have proved to return greater results than cash savings.
+A Junior Stocks and Shares ISA allows you to invest your child’s money in stocks, bonds, funds etc. While stocks and shares are seen as a riskier investment, over time they have proved to return greater results than cash savings.

 Be warned though – the value of your child’s savings can go down as well as up when investing.